 This page tells you about where you go to have radiotherapy.
 There are sections about

 You usually have external radiotherapy as an outpatient, which often means travelling to the radiotherapy department at your nearest cancer centre or unit.
 This may be further away than your local hospital.
-The radiotherapy department staff may be able to give you a hospital parking permit to use for your appointments.
-Or they can tell you about where to get help with travel fares.
-If you are not able to travel on your own the staff can arrange for you to travel by hospital transport or ambulance if necessary.

-If you prefer to have treatment at a particular time of day, let the radiotherapy department staff know so that they can arrange this.
+If you prefer to have treatment at a particular time of day, let the radiotherapy department staff know so that they can try to arrange this.
 If the radiotherapy department is too far for you to travel from home, the hospital may have hostel accommodation where you can stay, if you need to.

 If you are already staying in hospital, you go to the radiotherapy department from your ward.

 Radiotherapy equipment takes up a lot of space and needs specially trained staff to operate and maintain it.
 There are different types of machine for giving external radiotherapy.
 The type you'll have is carefully chosen by your radiotherapy specialist (clinical oncologist).

 Treatment doesn't usually last more than a few minutes a day.
 But it may take a little while to get you into the exact position to have the radiotherapy.
 Just before, or during, the treatment the machine may take X-rays or scans to make sure the radiotherapy is targeted at exactly the right area.

 It's normal to feel anxious about radiotherapy treatment.
 But as you get to know the staff and the procedure it usually gets easier.
 Don't be afraid to talk to the staff about any fears or worries.
 They are there to help you.